I’m Emily Hunsberger, the founder of Tertulia.

-I’m also a literary translator and writer, with work featured in Bello Collective, Spanglish Voces, Anfibias Literarias, Orden de Traslado, Translators Aloud, and Estudios del Observatorio / Observatorio Studies (and translations forthcoming in Latin American Literature Today and The Southern Review).
+I’m also a literary translator and writer, with work featured in Latin American Literature Today, The Southern Review, Latino Book Review, Bello Collective, Spanglish Voces, Anfibias Literarias, Orden de Traslado, Translators Aloud, Estudios del Observatorio / Observatorio Studies, and forthcoming in PRISM.

 So you’re curious about me…

 What is my relationship to the Spanish language?

 A lifelong speaker of Spanish as a second language, I’ve cultivated a unique set of skills that I’ve applied to roles in local community development and international foundation work, teaching, bilingual communications consulting, and audio reporting and storytelling.
 While I’m formally educated in the norms and traditions of Spanish, I’m also an observer, a listener, and a question-asker.
 I participate daily in the living, breathing Spanish language.
 My strengths include an openness to the linguistic variety of Spanish, a desire to understand the narratives and ideologies surrounding it, and a body of work building bridges across its borders.
 (See Tertulia’s principles.)

 I don’t have a heritage connection to Spanish, so why have I dedicated my life to it?